 Those who received the Omega XL extract (PCSO-524) reported significantly less pain and more mobility than those who given fish oil.
-No side effects from Omega XL were reported and no change in blood pressure or liver enzymes were reported.
+No side effects were reported and no change in blood pressure or liver enzymes was reported.

 This study had no placebo group.
 Researchers also did not measure changes in inflammation enzymes, the stuff green-lipped mussel extract is supposed to inhibit.

-Investigators were testing if PCSO-542 (Remember, that's Omega XL) could reduce muscle soreness after exercise (see this for more on DOMS).
+Investigators were testing if PCSO-542 could reduce muscle soreness after exercise (see this for more on DOMS).
 In this study, 32 runners performed a 9-mile run (15 km) on an asphalt course at 70% of their maximum aerobic ability.
 The runners were randomly given either Omega XL or a placebo for 11 weeks.

 The amount of Omega XL used in the study was 1200 mg per day (this provided 400 mg of the PCSO-524 active ingredient in Omega XL).
 After 11 weeks, people ran the same 9 mile run again, at the same speed.
 Blood samples and pain levels 3 days later were recorded for comparison.

-Researchers noted runners who received PCSO-542 (OmegaXL) has significantly less delayed muscle soreness (DOMS) than those who took the placebo.
+Researchers noted runners who received PCSO-542 (OmegaXL) have significantly less delayed muscle soreness (DOMS) than those who took the placebo.
 The effect was “slight but significant” which, to me means, the effect might not be noticed by most people.
 Interestingly, Omega XL seemed to reduce muscle soreness more in runners who were less conditioned.
-People who were more advanced runners, saw less of an effect.
+People who were more advanced runners saw less of an effect.

 This was a single-blinded investigation so the researchers knew who was getting Omega XL and who was getting the placebo.
 Thee types of studies open the possibility that researchers might inadvertently/unconsciously influence the outcomes of the study.

 Interestingly, there were no significant reductions in the muscle damage enzyme, creatine kinase levels (CK).
-Theoretically, if Omega XL reduced muscle soreness, it makes sense that it might reduce CK levels.
+Theoretically, if the supplement reduced muscle soreness, it makes sense that it might reduce CK levels.
 But no reduction was seen.

 Study Title.
 “Treatment of children’s asthma with a lipid extract of the new Zealand green lipped mussel (Perna canaliculus) (Lyprinol®)-A double blind, randomized controlled trial in children with moderate to serve chronic obstructive asthma” published in the Internet Journal of Asthma, Allergies and Immunology.
 If you Google the title, the whole study will appear.

-71 kids with moderate asthma (age 6-13) were randomly given either 4 placebos per day or 4 capsules (600 mg) of Lyprinol (Omega XL) per day for the 16 week study (4 months).
+71 kids with moderate asthma (age 6-13) were randomly given either 4 placebos per day or 4 capsules (600 mg) of Lyprinol per day for the 16-week study (4 months).

-There were no differences in the amount of asthma symptoms between those taking Omega XL and placebo.
-Those taking Omega XL saw no changes in wheezing or breathlessness, chest tightness or lost sleep.
-Omega XL did not cause people to use less asthma medications either.
+There were no differences in the number of asthma symptoms between those taking Omega XL and placebo.
+Those taking the supplement saw no changes in wheezing or breathlessness, chest tightness or lost sleep.
+The supplement did reduce the use of astha medications either.

 Study Title: Measurement of pain relief resulting from administration of Perna canaliculus lipid complex PCSO-524™ compared with fish oil for treating patients who suffer from osteoarthritis of the knee and/or the hip joints.